Bettermeans/help.bettermeans/_posts/2010-12-04-dashboard.markdown

 Can anyone vote/estimate/prioritize?
 ------------------------------------

-Yes, anyone who has access to your project workstream can vote, estimate or prioritize.
+Yes, anyone who has access to your workstream can vote, estimate or prioritize.
 However, only the votes of the members will be binding.
 All votes/estimates/priorities of contributors will be non-binding.
 The non-binding votes will appear in the record, however they will not be factored into the advancement, estimation or prioritization.
 The only votes that will make an impact will be the binding votes.
 This system allows you to get a sense of the larger community's opinion, however ultimately you and your team members are the ones that determine the direction of the project.

 Can anyone create an item?
 --------------------------